How to Tie Shoes for Kids with Narrow Feet – Make their Shoes Fit and Feel Better!

 When children’s feet move too much inside the shoes, that constant friction between the feet and the shoes can lead to painful blisters, calluses, and corns.
 Certain shoe lacing techniques can improve your child’s stability and prevent injuries, alleviate pain and relieve foot problems.
 Even though shoelaces play a key role in how the shoes fit, most parents underestimate the importance of tying their children’s shoes properly.

-If you have a child with narrow feet, take a look at the most effective way to tie the shoes in order to reduce any remaining gaps and make the shoes fit and feel better.
+If you have a child with narrow feet, take a look at the most effective way to tie the shoes to reduce any remaining gaps and make the shoes fit and feel better.

 How to Tie Shoes for Kids with Narrow Feet – Let’s Find Out!

 Your child will notice a difference right away.
 I hope you found that shoe lacing technique easy to follow because it does make a huge difference!
-You should try this shoe lacing technique on your own shoes so you would be able to see what a difference it makes.
+You should try this shoe lacing technique on your shoes so you would be able to see what a difference it makes.

-New Balance Bubble Shoelaces are guaranteed to stay tied all the way!
+These shoelaces are guaranteed to stay tied all the way!

 Have you tried this shoe lacing technique before?
 Is there any other shoe lacing technique that you will recommend for a child who has narrow feet?
 Please share your shoe lacing techniques in the comments section below or via email so other parents can benefit from your experiences.